pradeepmisal/MEDI-AR-Educate-/README.md

 ## Installation

-Follow these steps to install and use MED AR:
+Follow these steps to install and use MED AR

 1. **Download the MED AR Application**: Download the MED AR application from [https://drive.google.com/drive/folders/133V791IhyKdw1_VmW85pOIvpMXZ_t54U).